Yajnamurti/My-mind/content/posts/first-post.md

 draft = false
 +++

+Yesterday it was Srila Prabhupada's Vyasa Puja here in Vrindavana, so I would like to share with you my offering to Srila Prabhupada, the founder-acarya of ISKCON

-nama om vishnu-padaya krishna-preshthaya bhu-tale
+#### nama om vishnu-padaya krishna-preshthaya bhu-tale

-srimate bhaktivedanta-svamin iti namine
+#### srimate bhaktivedanta-svamin iti namine

-namas te saraswate deve gaura-vani-pracarine
+#### namas te saraswate deve gaura-vani-pracarine

-nirvishesha-shunyavadi-pashchatya-desha-tarine
+#### nirvishesha-shunyavadi-pashchatya-desha-tarine

 Dear Srila Prabhupada,